manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 various size for more than a year now, and I thought it might be interesting for some people to get some real-life feedback.

 All in all, the framework is awesome.
-The developer experience is much better with Aurelia than with other frameworks I've used (\**cough*\* Angular \**cough*\*).
+Aurelia's developer experience is much better than that of other frameworks I've worked with (\**cough*\* Angular \**cough*\*).
 The framework is flexible, extensible, and very little intrusive.
-You don't have to fight with it to do things the right way, whatever that right way is.
+You don't have to fight it to do things the right way, whatever that right way is.

 However, entropy is constantly at work, and things can quickly become messy if you don't pay attention.
 Here are a few things I've learnt along the way.